peeweemiwie/toolbox/README.md

 # toolbox design system

-## toolbox is built using React, TS, Vite, tailwindcss
+## toolbox is built with React, TS, Vite, tailwindcss and SCSS